 As you can tell, money management is always important.
 For the last seven years, I have worked as a self-employed individual.
 My wonderful wife stays home with our two small children and I wouldn’t have it any different because that is what she most enjoys in life.
 If you are self-employed, I want to share with you some budgeting tips that I have learned along the way.

 1. Don’t spend it all when you get it.

 Try your best to erase the income portion of your balance sheet for a moment.
 Many of us measure our standard of living by the income we are receiving.
 One of the most helpful exercises that I have ever done was to write up a “necessities budget.”
-This was my actually “living expenses” budget that my family needs to survive.
-This will help you to get crystal clear on what your real budgeting needs are.
-You can even expand it out 12 months to get an idea of what you need to make yearly.
+This was my actual “living expenses” budget that my family needs to survive.
+This will help you to get crystal clear on what your real budgeting needs are out of all your budget categories.
+You can even expand it out 12 months to get an idea of what you need to make annually.

 3. Use cash for anything that is not a bill.

 After you have your necessities budget set up, determine a reasonable monthly amount for anything that is not directly related to a bill.
 Get that amount out from the bank either weekly or monthly.